Hello from sunny San Diego and thank you for visiting Beyond Sweet and Savory!

 This blog is an avenue for us to share our love of Vietnamese food and recipes that we have come to cherish.
 We want to introduce you to other Vietnamese dishes besides pho (beef noodle), banh mi (Vietnamese baguette), or goi cuon (spring rolls) even though they are the quintessential food of Vietnam.

-Last year I went through a major health crisis and cancer scare which resulted in major lifestyle changes and a focus on food with anti-inflammatory properties to keep my immune system in check.
 We believe in balance and whole foods so you’ll see a variety of dishes with vegetables, fruits, plant and animal proteins.
-Many recipes on this blog are heavily influenced by my heritage as well as the seasons and what’s growing in my garden.
+Many recipes on this blog are heavily influenced by my heritage as well as the seasons, San Diego fish market, local farmers markets, and what’s growing in my garden.
 Through the food we make, we hope to show you how approachable they are and inspire you to start cooking.

 Readers often ask why “Beyond Sweet and Savory?”
 Well, it’s a food blog about the sweet and savory dishes that we love.
-But more than that, it’s an online journal of our travel, random musings, and snippets from our life, hence the word “beyond.”
+But more than that, it’s an online journal of our travel, reflection of current events, random musings, and snippets from our life, hence the word “beyond.”

 For Vietnamese and many other cultures, food brings people together and connects us beyond the tastes and textures of the dishes in front of us.
 Our family taught us the lasting value of gathering around the dinner table and sharing a meal.
 We celebrate life and family through food and would like to invite you into our kitchen and our lives through the lens of the camera.

 Thank you again for visiting!
 And we would love to hear any thoughts, comments and recipe suggestions from you!
 Please email us at firstname.lastname@example.org